-Nancy Freeland, RN, MS, CCRN, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2014, through June 30, 2017.
-She serves a concurrent term on the AACN Certification Corporation board from July 1, 2015, through June 30, 2016.
+Nancy Freeland, MS, RN, CCRN, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2014, through June 30, 2017.
+She serves a second concurrent one-year term on the AACN Certification Corporation board from July 1, 2016, through June 30, 2017.

 Freeland is a senior nurse educator for critical care at University of Rochester Medical Center, Strong Memorial Hospital in Rochester, New York, a position she has held since 2005.
 Since joining the center in 1990, Freeland has filled several nurse manager and nurse educator roles for medical ICUs and a burn/trauma ICU.
 From 2004-2009, she was the education coordinator for a U.S. Department of Health and Human Services grant that focused on “Transforming ICUs to Retain Staff and Improve Unit Outcomes.”